 Kolling provides services for students who are English Learners (EL) that are aligned with the WIDA Consortium.
 We have students that speak various languages including Spanish, Russian, Chinese, Serbian, and Ukrainian.
-These students are tutored every day for a specific time, depending on the amount of services that are needed.
+These students receive push-in services in their classrooms, depending on the amount of services that are needed.
 WIDA assessments are used annually to measure growth in the English language.
-We provide EL support to EL students until they obtain a 5 on WIDA, testing out of the EL program.
+We provide EL support to EL students until they obtain a 5 on WIDA and the committee decides they no long need EL support.